 So was my freelensing project successful?
 I think so.
-Is it something I can use on every shoot or regularly for Cass Imaging?
+Is it something I can use on every shoot?
 No. Is it something I can toss in my bag and bring with me to sneak in a few shots with certain clients that would appreciate a little creativity and uniqueness?
 Absolutely.
 I’ve been able to create some pretty neat and unique images in only a week’s time, so I’m excited to use the technique more in different situations.
 The look this technique gives isn’t for everyone and I’m sure there are going to be a lot of you scratching your heads still at the fact that I broke a brand new lens.
 Overall, I couldn’t be happier with my decision and I now have no real desire to spend well over a grand to buy a tilt-shift lens.
 It’s going to take a lot of practice to get good at it, but that’s what photography is all about–getting out and shooting and getting better and better at whatever technique it is that you’re practicing.

 I’ve been messing around with my “poor man’s tilt-shift” since I broke the original lens and you know what?
 I’ve been having a blast.
 It’s cool.
 It’s unique.
 It’s a lot of fun.
 There are a couple different techniques that I use, such as the bokeh panorama or Brenizer Method, to add a little creativity to certain shoots, depending on the client.
 It may surprise you, but for the most part they end up loving those shots in the end and it’s the final product they are concerned with no matter how you got it–whether it be a broken $120 lens or a $2000 tilt-shift lens.